🩸 LGC Health Initiative

 Saving Lives Through Awareness, Access, and Compassion.

-Health is not just about survival — it is about dignity, equality, and opportunity.
-Yet for thousands of families in Gujarat and across India, preventable blood disorders like Thalassaemia continue to cause lifelong emotional and financial hardship.
+Health is not just about survival — it’s about dignity, equality, and opportunity.
+Yet for thousands of families in Gujarat and across India, preventable blood disorders like Thalassaemia continue to devastate lives emotionally and financially.

 • High Prevalence in Gujarat: